System 1 and 2 Thinking: When to Trust Your Gut and When to Think Twice as a Leader

 In this issue:

-Understanding System 1 and System 2 Thinking
+Part 1: Understanding System 1 and 2 Thinking

-Balancing System 1 and System 2 Thinking
+What are System 1 and 2 Thinking?

 The System 1 and 2 Thinking Application Worksheet